An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Introduction

-where $\AS_g( D)$ is the integrand in the Atiyah--Segal--Singer fixed point formula, and $\chi_g$ is defined analogously to \eqref{eq chi intro}, for the action by ${\Zg}$ on the fixed-point set $M^g$. \end{corollary} See Corollary \ref{cor DN not inv}.
+where $\AS_g( D)$ is the integrand in the Atiyah--Segal--Singer fixed point formula, and $\chi_g$ is defined analogously to \eqref{eq chi intro}, for the action by ${\Zg}$ on the fixed-point set $M^g$. \end{corollary} See Corollaries \ref{cor e}, \ref{cor APS discr} and \ref{cor APS ss}.
 The topological expressions for the contributions from $\tilde M$, i.e.\ the contributions of the interior of $M$, are the main results in \cite{HW2, Wangwang, Wang14}.

-Corollary \ref{cor APS intro} simultaneously generalises the main results in \cite{APS1, Donnelly} to the noncompact case, the main result in \cite{Ramachandran} and Theorem 5.3 in \cite{XieYu} to the case of general proper actions, by a larger class of groups, and the main results in \cite{HW2, Wangwang, Wang14} to the case of manifolds with boundary.
+Theorem \ref{thm APS intro} and Corollary \ref{cor APS intro} generalise to the case where $D_N$ is not necessarily invertible, but $0$ is isolated in its spectrum.
+See Theorem \ref{thm DN not inv} and Corollary \ref{cor DN not inv}.
+These results simultaneously generalises the main results in \cite{APS1, Donnelly} to the noncompact case, the main result in \cite{Ramachandran} and Theorem 5.3 in \cite{XieYu} to the case of general proper actions, by a larger class of groups, and the main results in \cite{HW2, Wangwang, Wang14} to the case of manifolds with boundary.

-In part II of this series \cite{HWWII}, we prove that, under certain conditions, $\ind_g(D)$ can be recovered form a $K$-theoretic index of $D$ via a trace defined by the orbital integral over the conjugacy class of $g$.
+In part II of this series \cite{HWWII}, we prove that, under certain conditions, $\ind_g(D)$ can be recovered from a $K$-theoretic index of $D$ via a trace defined by the orbital integral over the conjugacy class of $g$.
 Then Theorem \ref{thm APS intro} and Corollary \ref{cor APS intro} can be used to study that index as well.